PauseAI/pauseai-website/src/posts/summit.md

 ## Suggested educational agenda

-Many people will be attending the summit, and not all of them will be deeply familiar with AI safety.
+Many people will be attending the AI safety summit, and not all of them will be deeply familiar with AI safety.
 They must be able to follow the discussions and make informed decisions.
 Therefore, we believe it is paramount to make education on x-risk a part of the Summit.